-- 1 Your welcome letter - 2.
+- 1. Your welcome letter this will explain any introductory offers applicable to the account. - 2.
 The Business Banking Charges Guide this explains the fees and charges for the account.
-This will be included with your welcome email, or you can get a copy at tsb.co.uk, in our branches or by calling us. - 3.
-The completed authority to operate the account(s) (called the Authority in the rest of this booklet).
+This will be included with your welcome email, or you can get a copy at tsb.co.uk, in our branches or by calling us.

+- 3. The completed authority to operate the account(s) (called the Authority in the rest of this booklet). - 4.
+In addition, specific terms and conditions may apply to certain business accounts and services and these will be supplied to you if you apply for such accounts and services.